 Twenty years ago today, 22 million people watched in hopeful anticipation as the National Lottery made its first draw.

+“Release the balls!”
+On this day in 1994, in a one-hour TV extravaganza hosted by Saturday evening TV institution Noel Edmonds, 18-year-old Deborah Walsh pressed the button that inaugurated the UK's National Lottery.
 22 million people watched as the numbers were called: in ascending order, they were 3, 5, 14, 22, 30, 44, and the bonus ball was number 10.

 The frequency of draws was doubled in February 1997 when a Wednesday draw was added.
-The use of the same range of numbers – 1-49 – was controversial, as it encouraged people to play who might otherwise not have, in case ‘their’ numbers came up.
+The use of the same range of numbers 1-49 was controversial, as it encouraged people to play who might otherwise not have, in case “their” numbers came up.
 Some wanted numbers 51-99 to be used instead.

 The odds of winning are, famously, 14 million to one (actually 13,983,816 to one).
 But in that first week, seven people shared the jackpot, scooping £839,254 each.

+However, this was not England's first National Lottery.
+That took place on 11 January 1569.
 In 1566 Queen Elizabeth instructed Sir John Spencer to set up a lottery to raise funds to be "employed to good and public acts and beneficially for our realm and our subjects".
 400,000 tickets were sold at ten shillings a pop for the chance of a £5,000 jackpot.
 Other prizes included immunity from arrest for a week, and free entry to libraries.
 Collectors got sixpence a ticket.